iotaledger/backstage/.github/CONTRIBUTING.md

 <summary>Contribute to the documentation :black_nib:</summary>
 <br>

-The Chronicle documentation is hosted on https://docs.iota.org, which is built from content in the [documentation](https://github.com/iotaledger/documentation) repository.
+The Backstage documentation is hosted on https://docs.iota.org, which is built from content in the [documentation](https://github.com/iotaledger/documentation) repository.

 Please see the [guidelines](https://github.com/iotaledger/documentation/CONTRIBUTING.md) on the documentation repository for information on how to contribute to the documentation.
 </details>